kirkone/KK.AspNetCore.Images/README.md

 Here you can provide a text for the `alt` attribute of the image tag inside the `picture` element.
 This attribute is optional.

+#### class

+Here you can provide a text for the `class` attribute of the image tag inside the `picture` element.
+This attribute is optional.

 #### style

 Here you can provide some additional style.
 This will be added to the image tag inside the `picture` element.